astechedu/Laravel8-breeze-auth/README.md

 On Browser type:
    URL – 127.0.0.1:8000

-In Last check 'Login' & 'Register'
+In Last check 'Login' & 'Register' links or pages

 :+1: